dollodart/graph-builder/readme.md

   categorical data is desired, then each category can be assigned a size by making a linear space in a pixel range of the scale (what is commonly called factorization).
+- Dynamic filter creation, filter ranges for continuous variables and sets for discrete variables.

 Additional:
-- Easy column aliasing for data sets with long/ununintuitive column names
+- Easy column aliasing for data sets with long/ununintuitive column names.
 - Easy conversion between column data types for the data table (similar to aliasing)
 - Easy column concatenation for string columns to make new legending labels
 - Easy selection of items to be displayed in hover text
 - Caching of user settings for filters (not yet implemented, see https://community.plotly.com/t/save-the-app-state-feature-request/5509)